Wincey Willis: Career

 In 1987, she left TV-am to focus on other television work and conservation projects.
 She appeared in the title role in the Dick Whittington pantomime at City Hall in St Albans, alongside the Chuckle Brothers, in 1988.
 In 1989, she co-starred with Simon Groom in Dick Whittington at the Epsom Playhouse.
 Her second book, Greendays, was published in 1990.
 This was a diary with facts about environmental issues, featuring suggestions of relevant activities and projects.
 Her regular appearances on national television came to an end that year.

 Willis took several years out to be a conservation volunteer around the world, at one point living in a tent on a Greek beach for six months whilst she guarded the local turtle population.
 She returned to television as a wildlife presenter in 1993 when she was given a slot on Tyne Tees Weekend.
 In 1999, it was reported that Willis was working for a worm composting company, and had said that her television work "had just dried up".

-Willis was the presenter and narrator of Left-handed children: a guide for teachers and parents, a 2010 educational video guide; she herself is left-handed.
+Willis presented a radio programme on BBC Coventry & Warwickshire from 2006 to 2009.
+She was also the presenter and narrator of Left-handed children: a guide for teachers and parents, a 2010 educational video guide; she herself was left-handed.
 That year, it was announced that she would be presenting The Big Day Out, a Saturday morning radio programme on BBC Hereford & Worcester.
 Willis hosted the show from August 2010 until September 2012.

 She appeared as a contestant on the BBC television quiz show Celebrity Eggheads in December 2011.
+In May 2014, she appeared in An Audience With Wincey Willis at the Courtyard Theatre in Hereford.
+Her last television appearance was as a guest on Lorraine in September that year, in an edition of the show celebrating 30 years on screen for the programme's host, Lorraine Kelly.

-Personal life
+Personal life and death

-Willis previously lived in the former Winston railway station in County Durham, which was on the closed Barnard Castle line.
+Willis lived in the former Winston railway station in County Durham, which was on the closed Barnard Castle line.
 Known for her love of animals, she had over 50 of them living in her home.
 While at TV-am, Willis also lived in a flat in Camden, north west London, returning to Barnard Castle every other weekend.
 She later moved to Hereford.
-She is an advanced scuba diver.
+She was an advanced scuba diver.

-During her period of television fame, Willis was married to Malcolm, who worked in sales.
+She married Malcolm Willis, a bed salesman, in 1972, but the couple were later divorced.

+Willis was diagnosed with fronto-temporal dementia in 2015, following which she returned to the north east and lived in Sunderland.
+She died on 19 December 2024, at the age of 76.
+However, news of her death was not made public in the media until June 2025.